ricard-alcaraz/webpage/src/content/blog/2025-09-03-whyfind-hack-the-box.md

 ## Q18: What was the first thing the user downloaded at the second café?

-We already know that previously another browser was downloaded, and also we can see that there is no more logs of searchs in Microsoft Edge, so they must have changed browsers.
+We already know that another browser was downloaded, and also we can see that there is no more logs of searchs in Microsoft Edge, so they must have changed browsers.
-We now can take a look at the logs of this new browser, the path is similar to the one for Edge, but in this case go for this other browser.
+We now can take a look at the logs of this new browser, im using Autopsy for it, the path is similar to the one for Edge, but in this case go for this other browser.
 There we can go to the `History` and go to the `downloads` table, and we will find it.

 <details>
   <summary>Click to reveal the answer</summary>